tanaes/whopping_Voron_mods/kinematic_bed/README.md

 The rear mount has some pilot holes cut on the flanges.
 If you want, you can drill these out with a 2.5 mm bit and tap with M3 to attach wago mounts or other things.

-Make a sandwich with the M5x16 dowel pins as shown, using 4 M3x10 BHCS and M3 hex nuts.
+Make a sandwich with the M5x16 dowel pins as shown, using 4 M3x8 BHCS.
+Careful not to overtighten.

 <img src="./Images/back_sandwich.png" width=400>